dimkr/tootik/README.md

 ## Overview

-tootik is a federated nanoblogging service with a Gemini frontend.
+tootik is a federated nanoblogging service for the small internet.

+tootik allows people to participate in the fediverse using their Gemini, Gopher or Finger client of choice and makes the fediverse lighter, more private and more accessible. tootik's interface strips content to bare essentials (like text and links), puts the users in control of the content they see and tries to "slow down" the fediverse to make it more compatible with the slower pace of the small internet.

 It's a single executable that handles both the federation (using ActivityPub) and the frontend (using Gemini) aspects, while [sqlite](https://sqlite.org/) takes care of persistency.
 It should be lightweight and efficient enough to host a small community even on a cheap server, and hopefully, be easy to hack on.

-tootik allows Gemini users to participate in the fediverse using their Gemini client of choice and makes the fediverse more accessible.

-It implements a small subset of ActivityPub, and probably doesn't really conform to the spec.
+tootik implements only a small subset of ActivityPub, and probably doesn't really conform to the spec.

 ## Directory Structure